TecDvr/hydrate-client/README.md

 * Users will be able to edit consumption goals and have more control over the size of glasses drank
 * More secure authentication process
 * UI update including but not limited to display color warnings, chart functionality
-* Text message alerts as to when a glass of water should be consumed.
-Intervals set by user with consideration to their awake hours
 * Transition animations

 ### ENJOY!